rielm/design-resources/typography.md

 * For line height, multiply font size by 1.6 ratio, but for bigger font sizes (i.e. 64px) multiply it to 1.2 ratio.

 * Avoid having orphan in text line.
-(Orphan is that word that is hanging the end of line).
+(Orphan is that word hanging at the end of line).

 * Avoid all caps